CoalaWeb/coalaweb-docs/docs/joomla/extensions/sociallinks/guide.md

 ![Figure-24](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/social-links/cw-slinks-config-extra1.png "Figure-24"){.coalaweb-docs}

 Now that we have made sure cURL is installed lets move onto the configuration options.
-The first option is whether to turn on the shortening system and which service you wish to use (Currently only Google is available).
+The first option is whether to turn on the shortening system and which service you wish to use (Currently only Bitly is available).

 Next enter the **API Key** your received from your shortening service provider making sure to not leave any extra spaces.